Fudgy Vegan Black Bean Brownies

-I am hopeful you have all of the ingredients you need in your pantry.
+I am hopeful you have all of the ingredients you need in your pantry to make these Vegan Black Bean Brownies.
 My favorite black beans come from Eden Organics, but you can use whatever brand you find.
 Heck, you can even use garbanzo beans or cannellini beans if that’s all you have.

 This is really easy recipe to make.
 The first step is to combine all of the ingredients (except for the chocolate chips) into a food processor or a high-speed blender.
 This will ensure that the beans get totally pureed.
 Nobody wants to bite into a whole bean while they’re eating a brownie!

 Then, you just have to stir in the chocolate chips, pour the batter into a baking dish, and bake it for 35-45 minutes.

 The last step is to either enjoy the black bean brownies warm out of the oven, or to chill them (chilling the brownies will make them easier to cut).

 Can I make these with a different type of bean?